 Shall We Gather At The River

-My spirits are so low today I might have answered the altar call at The Full Gospel Original Church of God.
-I might just have given over my thinking to a higher power if I’d had the opportunity.
-I would have to have gone through some mental gymnastics to rationalize that God is pulling for Alabama, but maybe that’s not true.
+My spirits are so low today I just might answer the altar call at The Full Gospel Original Church of God next Sunday.
+I might just give over my thinking to a higher power if I get the opportunity.
+I would have to go through some mental gymnastics to rationalize that God is pulling for Vanderbilt, but maybe that’s not true.
 Maybe God just hates the Bulldogs.
-Maybe God doesn’t hate the Bulldogs, or idolize Alabama.
-Maybe there’s gradations to God’s love and he just loves the folks in Alabama a little bit more.
-Maybe that little bit of extra love, while small in Godly terms, translates to 28 points on the field.
-These deeply theological parsings are what’s keeping me from making the type of deep life commitment to a higher power that Mulva has made.
-I can’t say that Mulva’s commitment has brought her a lot of peace lately.
+Maybe God doesn’t hate the Bulldogs, or favor Vanderbilt.
+Maybe there’s gradations to God’s love and he just loves the folks in Tennessee a little bit more.
+Maybe that little bit of extra love, while small in Godly terms, translates to 35 points on the court.
+These deep theological parsings are what’s keeping me from making the type of deep life commitment to a higher power that Mulva has made.
+Although I can’t say that Mulva’s commitment has brought her a lot of peace consistently.

 It seems that the Reverend Handbasket has found a real home at our little church.
 The church has been packed to the rafters at every service since she took over, and salvation is at an all time high.
 If the tithing matches the attendance, then it won’t be long before our little church will be looking to expand.
 I can see the Elders making plans to maximizing the congregations purchasing power in building a house of worship that is consistent with their love of the Lord.
 I only hope that they manage to bring the Reverend Handbasket’s salary up to what we were paying the Right Reverend Dale E. Bread.